dlce-eva/python-newick/README.md

 ### Supported Newick dialects

+While the set of reserved characters in Newick (`;(),:`) is relatively small, it's still often seen as too restrictive, in particular when it comes to adding more data to tree nodes.
+Thus, Newick provides two mechanisms to overcome this restriction:
+- *quoted labels* to allow arbitrary text as node names,
+- *comments* enclosed in square brackets.

 #### Quoted node labels

-Node labels in Newick may be quoted (i.e. enclosed in single quotes `'`) to make it possible to add characters which are otherwise reserved to names.
-The `newick` package supports quoted labels, but this comes at the price far slower reading (since all relevant Newick syntax must be detected in a quote-aware way).
+Node labels in Newick may be quoted (i.e. enclosed in single quotes `'`) to make it possible to add characters which are otherwise reserved.
+The `newick` package supports quoted labels.

 ```python
 >>> from newick import loads